speedwing/cardano-staking-pool-edu/POOL_KEYS.md

 If you are enjoying the content of this project, please consider supporting me by delegating to my stake pool, ticker EASY1 or donating ₳D₳ to: addr1qyma8s3sehdhn626ls5v8y3xwm0w7lhlwqznxggnw4slcwavatgc4hdkune2k9xalx3tgskrva0g243ehggg8wkkpzdquegjwp

+## Prerequisites

+Before starting ensure your node is synced with the blockchain.
+To do so please refer to [Node synchronization](/NODE_SYNCHRONIZATION.md)

 ## Update project source

 Ensure you're on the latest and greatest version of this project